shane-kercheval/data-science-template/README.md

 # data-science-template

-This repo contains a template for ML/DS Projects.
+This repo contains a template for ML/DS Projects..

 The structure and documents were heavily influenced from: